NemanjaNecke/Movie-Database-Angular-App/README.md

 # Movie-Database-Angular-App
-Angular 13 Frontend app for displaying Movie and Tv Shows list from The Movie Database API.
+Angular 13 Frontend app for displaying Movie and Tv Shows lists from The Movie Database API.